Binushi/1701QCA-Assessment3/journal/journal.md

 ### Design ideation ###
 <!--- Document your ideation process.
 This will include the design concepts presented for assessment 2.
 You can copy and paste that information here. --->
+The Design intent for my project is to create a jacket that has a design on the back panel that incorporates LED's that resound to sound.

+### Design concept 1 ###
+My first design concept is a soundboard.
+It would allow to people to record sound and then play and loop them.
+The soundboard would have laptop connectivity allowing you to save the beat you have made.
+The soundboard would have a strip going down the centre and would come with a series to sticks with different coatings.
+Some have a thinner coating producing a different sound then one with a thick coting.

+### Design concept 2 ###
+My second design concept is a hat that moves to ward sound.
+There would be little spikes around the brim of the Hat that move toward where the sound in coming from.
+There would be a two sensors one on each side of the hat.

 ### Final design concept ###
 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. --->
+The final design concept is to create jacket that can be warned two parties in clubs.
+The final design concept is a jacket with LED lights integrated into the back panel that reacts to music, this is done through a sound sensor that’s sticks out of the top of the back panel.
+This project is inspired by project called “Eye of the Storm, A Thunderstorm Dress.
+Created by Rainbow Winters X WCPC & NthDegree, this dress has lights in it that respond to the sounds of nature and looks like lightning.

 ### Interaction flowchart ###
 <!--- Include an interaction flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible. --->